jl908069/GUMsley_Sum/mdata/GUM_news_nasa.md

 The Museum of Flight in Seattle, Washington was also proposed as another location for a shuttle, going so far as to build a new building to house an orbiter.
 In a statement, Governor of Washington Chris Gregoire said, “The Museum of Flight put a tremendous amount of effort into landing a retired shuttle in the Pacific Northwest.
 As the home of modern day air travel and the 747, which has gracefully transported shuttles for the last 30 years, Seattle would have been a perfect fit.
 While the Museum of Flight was in the top running, I’m disappointed that NASA did not choose them.

-“However, the full fuselage trainer, that every astronaut including \[former Museum of Flight CEO\] Bonnie Dunbar has been trained on, will soon call the Museum of Flight home.
+"However, the full fuselage trainer, that every astronaut including \[former Museum of Flight CEO\] Bonnie Dunbar has been trained on, will soon call the Museum of Flight home.
 The largest of the trainers, this addition will allow visitors to actually climb aboard the trainer and experience the hands-on training that astronauts get.
 Visitors will not be allowed in the other shuttles and this trainer is a true win for our dynamic museum.
 It will help inspire young people to the adventure of space and to the excitement of a career in science, technology, engineering and math."

-John Cornyn, U.S. Senator (R-Texas):
+*John Cornyn, U.S. Senator (R-Texas):*

 _Today’s announcement is an affront to the thousands of dedicated men and women at Johnson Space Center, the greater Houston community and the State of Texas, and I’m deeply disappointed with the Administration’s misguided decision._